davepinch/pinchy.cc/content/topics/places/countries/austria/austria.md

   - Slovakia
   - Slovenia
   - Switzerland
-"not to be confused with": Australia
+not to be confused with: Australia
 type: country
 tags:
   - Austrian
   - country
+  - Western Europe
   - Europe
 ---